 Looking for a job in retail?

 You’ll get to learn about how film sets are run and meet people from all walks of life.
-You don’t need to look like a model for this role as casting agencies accept people of all ages and backgrounds to reflect real-life communities.
+You don’t need to look like a model for this role, as casting agencies accept people of all ages and backgrounds to reflect real-life communities.

 Final thoughts...

 Finding a part-time role that suits you may involve a bit of trial and error.
-But this stage of life can be a great time to try something different and take on new and exciting challenges.
+But this stage of life can be a great time to try something different and to take on new and exciting challenges.